muqiuhan/qemu-7.1.0-riscv64/meson/docs/markdown/_include_qt_base.md

 Has the following signature: `qt.preprocess(name: str | None, *sources: str)`

-If the `name` parameter is passed then all of the rcc files will be written to a single output file
+If the `name` parameter is passed then all of the rcc files will be wirtten to a single output file

 The variadic `sources` arguments have been deprecated since Meson 0.59.0, as has the `sources` keyword argument.
 These passed files unmodified through the preprocessor, don't do this, just add the output of the generator to another sources list:
 ```meson